Group Decision Making: How Bad Decisions Are Made

-Occasionally everyone finds themselves in a group or social setting and may feel compelled to agree with an idea or suggestion, though silently in disagreement.
-You may feel group cohesion is dependent upon everyone being on one accord.
-Learn the importance of speaking out in this online video.
+We have all been in a group decision making situation where we feel compelled to agree with an idea or suggestion, though silently we are in disagreement.
+You may feel that successful group decision making is dependent upon everyone being on one accord.
+Learn the importance of speaking out in this online training video.

 This video uses dramatizations based on the parable, introduced by Jerry Harvey, about a family trip to have dinner in Abilene, Texas.
 This famous story proves how going along with the crowd merely for the sake of keeping people happy is how bad decisions are made.
 This video presents different narrative examples of this phenomenon, also known as groupthink.

-The training program explores when agreement is not the best decision, the consequences of not managing agreement well and how to avoid bad group decisions.
+The training program explores when agreement is not the best decision, the consequences of not managing agreement well, and how to avoid bad group decision making.
 Learners who complete this program emerge more confident and ready to be a valuable group member.

 This course is in the Video On Demand format, to read about Video On Demand features click here.

 - You have 60 days to complete the course